Ty883/my-message-board/README.md

-I wish that I could be there for my children on thier 7th and 9th birthday.
+wish I could be there for your 7th and 9th birthday;

-The next best thing is being able to talk to them.
+next best thing is being able to talk to you.

 Love you, A&L